Estimated reading time: 8 minutes

 Before manual counts, you will want to implement processes to reconcile what has been ordered, purchased, and received.
 Ask yourself the following questions:

-- How can I implement a process to make sure I’m cross-checking these documents?
+• How do I implement a process for cross-checking these documents?

 With inventory being the most important asset of a product business, these types of internal inventory controls are important to take seriously.